istio/istio.io/content/en/news/releases/1.29.x/announcing-1.29.2/index.md

 - **Fixed** missing size limit on `gzip` decompressed WASM binaries fetched over HTTP, consistent with the limits already applied to other fetch paths.

-- **Fixed** a field manager conflict on `ValidatingWebhookConfiguration` during `helm upgrade` with server-side apply in tools that respect `.Release.IsUpgrade` (Helm 4, Flux).
-The `failurePolicy` field is now omitted from the webhook template on upgrade, preserving the value set at runtime by the webhook controller.
-For tools that use `helm template` with SSA, set `base.validationFailurePolicy: Fail` to avoid the conflict.

 - **Fixed** missing `ReadHeaderTimeout` and `IdleTimeout` on the istiod webhook HTTPS server (port 15017), aligning it with the existing timeouts on the HTTP server (port 8080).